MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/azureml-model-management-sdk/mlserver.md

 ### opts

-The service properties to publish. *opts* dict supports the following optional properties:
+The service properties to publish as a `dict`.
+The *opts* supports the following optional properties:

 * version (str) - Defines a unique alphanumeric web service version.
 If the version is left blank, a unique *guid* is generated in its place.
 Useful during service development before the author is ready to officially publish a semantic version to share.

 * description (str) - The service description.

 * alias (str) - The consume function name.
 Defaults to *consume*.

 ### Returns